 Question 3.
 How do banks mediate between those who have surplus money and those who need money?

-Answer: Banks accept deposits from people who have surplus money, paying interest onthese deposits.
-The banks use the major portion of the deposits to extend loans to those who need money, charging them slightly higher interest than what they pay to the depositors.
-It is with the banks help both the people benefit, person having surplus money and the person in need of money.
+Answer: Banks accept deposits from people who have surplus money, paying interest on these deposits.
+The banks use the major portion of these deposits to extend loans to those who need money, charging them slightly higher interest than what they pay to the depositors.
+The difference in interest rates generates profits for the bank.
 In this way, banks mediate between those who have surplus money and those who need money.

 Question 4.
 Look at a 10 rupee note.
 What is written on top?
 Can you explain this statement?